A quick story.

 I was wearing a brand new tuxedo my wife had bought me.
 So I was ready to put on an Oscar-worthy performance.
 I felt great.
 I looked amazing.

 And then, 10 minutes before the wedding, the wedding planner sees me and looks mortified.
 She proceeds to tell me that my tuxedo jacket is exactly the same as the groom’s.
 Apparently the groom had strictly forbidden anyone else from wearing a similar tuxedo.
 I’m not kidding.
-(The groom had forbidden anyone else from wearing a tuxedo jacket with a satin, shaw lapel).
+(The groom had forbidden anyone else from wearing a tuxedo jacket with a satin, shawl lapel – A Tuxedo Lapel Guide, in case you were wondering.)

 So now, instead of being confident and excited, I’m nervous since I can’t stop thinking about my flipping tuxedo.